-Figure 2: Effect of Pandorum's Bioengineered cornea hydrogel in alkali wound model created in NZ white rabbits: Results are indicative of vision restoration to near normal in 14 days.
+Figure 2: Pandorum's Bioengineered Cornea restoring near-normal vision in alkali-burn wound model in NZ white rabbits.

 A cornea is the topmost transparent coat of the eye with a specific refractive index that transmits and partially focuses light into the eye chamber for vision.
 It comprises of 3 layers: epithelium, stroma and the endothelial layer.
 Injuries usually occur in the two top layers: epithelium and the stroma both being completely avascular.
 In case of injuries like acid burn, foreign bodies etc healthy cells from the limbal crypt in the periphery of the cornea migrate to the injury spot as response to the shock.
 Typically, these cells are from fibrosis regime that results in fibrosed, scarred healing of damaged area.